-Policymakers use the tax system not only to raise revenue but also to promote social policy goals.
-For example, they may encourage desirable behaviors, such as home ownership, by providing special tax benefits for activities associated with owning a home.
+Policymakers use the tax system to raise revenue and to promote social policy goals.
+For example, tax breaks may be provided to encourage home ownership.
+Some of these tax provisions simplify particularly cumbersome tax calculations.

-Although some tax preferences generally meet their policy goals, research questions the efficiency of many others.
-Effective or not, all tax expenditures make the tax system more complex.
-They also shrink the tax base (the amount of money subject to tax), forcing policymakers to increase tax rates on other forms of income to yield the same amount of revenue.
-Finally, these provisions introduce differences in tax liabilities of similarly-situated taxpayers.
-For example, two couples with the same total income may owe different taxes, depending on whether they have children or qualify for another tax benefit.
+Many tax preferences generally meet their policy goals.
+However, research questions the effectiveness of others.
+Effective or not, all tax expenditures combine to make the tax system more complex, even though individually some of them simplify certain aspects.
+They also shrink the tax base (the amount of money subject to tax).
+This forces policymakers to increase tax rates on other forms of income to yield the same amount of revenue.
+These provisions also introduce differences in tax liabilities of similarly situated taxpayers.
+For example, two couples with the same total income may owe different taxes depending on whether they have children.

-Research suggests that existing tax expenditures as a whole are regressive (total benefit skews towards taxpayers with higher incomes).
-Tax deductions are worth more to people with higher tax rates than to people with lower rates.
+Research suggests that, as a whole, existing tax expenditures are regressive.
+A tax is considered regressive if the total benefit skews toward taxpayers with higher incomes.
+Tax deductions are worth more to people with higher tax rates than people with lower rates.
 Nonrefundable tax credits do not offer relief to taxpayers with lower incomes who have no tax liability.

 TAX EXPENDITURES: Policy